RULES FOR GAINING AN UNFAIR ADVANTAGE

 Step 2: The accuser, in conjunction with the accused, must bring the situation to the Head Coach.

+• No player in another group is allowed to make an accusation against somebody else in a different group.
 All accusations must come from within the group the accused is in.
 If you are accusing somebody of cheating but you are not in their group, do not make the accusation.
 Accusations must be confined within the group the alleged infraction occurred.

 • You are always the one responsible for your scores and your scorecard, nobody else.
 Protect your score and your reputation by "owning" your scores and scorecard.